AvramRobert/cchess/API.md

 Before we start using the API, it's best we go over some of *cchess*' most important types and see what they do and how they relate to each other.

-*cchess* defines a number of "primitive" and "combinator" types that occur almost everywhere and are used throught the whole entire library.
+*cchess* defines a number of *primitive* and *combinator* types that occur almost everywhere and are used throught the whole entire library.

 ### Coordinates